Summer in Warsaw: things to do in Warsaw in the summertime

 First half of July.
 Jazz concerts (artists from all over the world) at Klub Stodoła, Batorego 10 Street (Mokotów), one of the oldest jazz festivals in Poland.
 Click here to read the program in Polish.

 Every Saturday & Sunday in July.
 Location: Łazienki Royal Garden, free entrance, 10 am – 8.30 pm.
-Classical, jazz, folk music concerts on several stages simultaneously.
+Classical, jazz, and folk music concerts on several stages simultaneously.
 Concerts dedicated to families with children.
 The Festival website in English.
-Facebook page in Polish.
+Facebook.
+Instagram.

 The Music Gardens Festival – opera and ballet (Festiwal Ogrody Muzyczne)